-Additive manufacturing (AM) is the family of manufacturing technology that includes 3-D printing.
+3-D printing uses a family of manufacturing technology called additive manufacturing (AM).
 AM is the means of creating an object by adding material to the object layer by layer.
-AM is the current terminology established by ASTM International (formerly the American Society for Testing and Materials) [source: Gibson, et al.].
+AM is the current terminology established by ASTM International (formerly the American Society for Testing and Materials) [source: Gibson, et, al.].
 Throughout its history, additive manufacturing in general has gone by various names: stereolithography, 3-D layering and 3-D printing.
-This article uses 3-D printing because it seems to be the most common term used to describe AM products.
+This article uses the term 3-D printing because it's more well known.

 You can see some of the basic principles behind AM in caves; over thousands of years, dripping water creates layers and layers of mineral deposits, which accumulate to form stalagmites and stalactites.
 Unlike these natural formations, though, 3-D printing is much faster and follows a predetermined plan provided by computer software.
 The computer directs the 3-D printer to add each new layer as a precise cross-section of the final object.